Iraqi Armed Forces: Iraqi Air Force

 The air force used both Soviet and British aircraft throughout the 1950s and 1960s.
 When Saddam Hussein came to power in 1979, the air force grew quickly when Iraq ordered more Soviet and French aircraft.
 The air force's peak came after the long Iran–Iraq War, which ended in 1988, when it consisted of 1029 aircraft of all types (of which 550 were combat aircraft), becoming the largest air force in the region.
-Its downfall came during the Gulf War (1990–91) and continued while coalition forces enforced no-fly zones.
+Its downfall came during the Gulf War (1990–91) and continued as U.S. and allied forces enforced no-fly zones.
 The remains of Iraq's air force were destroyed during the 2003 invasion of Iraq.

 After the invasion, the Air Force was rebuilt, receiving most of its training and aircraft from the United States.
 In 2007, Iraq asked Iran to return some of the scores of Iraqi fighter planes that flew there to escape destruction during the Gulf War in 1991.
-As of 2014, Iran was receptive to the demands and was working on refurbishing an unspecified number of jets.
+As of 2014, Iran was receptive to the demands and was working on refurbishing an unspecified number of aircraft.

+U.S. Air Forces Central Command, in coordination with Combined Joint Task Force – Operation Inherent Resolve, stood up a Coalition Aviation Advisory and Training Team in Iraq on February 1, 2018.
+It was intended to "train, advise and assist the Iraqi Army Aviation Command, Iraqi Air Defense Command and the Iraqi Air Force."

+In 1988 the Iraqi Air Defence Command had about 10,000 personnel.
+By 2002 it had four air defence sectors and at least five missile brigades, the 145th, 146th, 147th, 148th, and 195th.
+It was commanded by General Yassin Mohammed Shaheen, who had been deputy air defence commander during the 1991 Gulf War, and had an estimated strength of about 17,000.
+The four regional SOCs co-ordinated SAM and anti-aircraft gun batteries.
+The longer-range SAMs consist primarily of the SA-2 and SA-3, with the SA-6 fulfilling a mobile, medium-range role.
+Jane's reported in May 2002 that other equipment includes Roland SAMs, anti-aircraft guns, and a mix of Western and Soviet-designed radar.

 Iraqi Navy

-The Iraqi Navy (Arabic: القوات البحرية العراقية) is one of the components of the military of Iraq.
-Its primary responsibilities are the protection of Iraq's coastline and offshore assets.
-Initially called the Iraqi Coastal Defense Force, its official name was changed on 12 January 2005.

-As of February 2011, the navy had approximately 5,000 sailors and marines which form an Operational headquarters, five afloat squadrons, and two marine battalions.

-Headed by Rear Admiral Muhammad Jawad, the navy had plans to build six Al Uboor-class patrol boats in Baghdad, with the first of the boats to enter service in September 2005.
-This project however, was ultimately canceled.
-Additionally, two Assad-class corvettes built for Iraq in the 1980s by Italy were originally planned to be delivered sometime around 2006–2007.
-The ships however, were found to be in a worse state than originally believed, forcing the Iraqi navy to reconsider the deal and instead buy 4, newer, smaller modified-Diciotti class vessels.
-The 5 British corvettes and 1 Soviet patrol boat operated by the Saddam Hussein-era Iraqi Navy were destroyed in the 1991 Persian Gulf War and the 2003 invasion of Iraq, respectively.